SmokeRover/DWrath-ELUNA-3.3.5a/README.md

 * Support for Death Knight spells maybe.

 ### Unfinished/Busted:
 * Currently the core and DB has the naga race enabled which may cause issues with unmodified clients.
 Am planning to clean up at a later date.
+DONE.
 * RandomSpell currently has no filters aside from level requirements, so a player could learn maul (bearform skill) without having the form spell learnt, essentially gaining an unusable spell.
+Partially DONE.
 * MOST class specific quests/vendors are still locked to those classes.
 * ALL class locked items are still locked to those classes.

+## DWrath Requirements
+You will need the world server available in releases.

+You may need to manually add the sql files found in "sql/custom/characters" to your character database.

+A patched WoW.exe, https://www.ownedcore.com/forums/world-of-warcraft/world-of-warcraft-bots-programs/501200-repost-sig-md5-protection-remover.html
+* Enables modified clientside Lua/XML which is necessary for changes of the classless system.

+This ZIP contains the needed client MPQ file and server DBC files: https://www.xup.in/dl,11464063/DWrathFiles.zip/
+* The MPQ contains Lua, XML and DBCs that are necessary for the client to behave correctly.
+* It also has AIO for Eluna pre-included.

+Once compiled you need to move lua_scripts to the root of your compiled server.

 ## Introduction